Fingel/pedaldrivenprogramming.com/_posts/2014-10-02-how-great-is-community-college.markdown

 Pretty great.

 I recently began taking classes at my [local community college](http://www.cabrillo.edu/) out of interest in astronomy.
-The college offers an AS that is pretty impressive: it requires an (expected) amount of physics classes but also proved many astronomy specific classes dealing with planetary science, cosmology and observational astronomy.
+The college offers an AS that is pretty impressive: it requires an (expected) amount of physics classes but also includes many astronomy specific classes dealing with planetary science, cosmology and observational astronomy.
 I was surprised and impressed after I took a look at the catalog - it didn't take me long to enroll.

 I suppose I was expecting to be sharing classes with the stereotypical community college crowd.